-2012 Test Overview
+2013 Test Overview

 The UKCAT is an aptitude exam, designed to measure innate cognitive ability and personality traits.
 The exam consists of four cognitive subtests: Verbal Reasoning, Quantitative Reasoning, Abstract Reasoning and Decision Analysis.
 Items include those developed from operational items used in the previous administrations and from new items trialled in previous test rounds.
-In 2012, SJT items were trialled with all candidates.
-Candidates did not receive these scores nor were they communicated to Consortium Universities.
+Following a trial in 2012, the Situational Judgement Test (SJT) became a live part of the test with results reported in four bands.
+Candidates were given a qualitative interpretation of these bands on their score report.

-The first four subtests comprised 171 items (158 operational and 13 pre-test).
-Candidates were given 93 minutes to complete the tests with each subtest timed separately.
+Each exam was composed of 163 items (148 operational and 15 pre-test).
+The exam was administered in a 120-minute time period including instruction screens.
+Each subtest was timed separately.
 Results were provided to candidates at the end of their test and later to the schools to which the candidates had applied.